-Place all of your input files in easymap/user\data.
+Place all your input files in easymap/user_data.
 All files must be unzipped.
 When you specify your input files in the Easymap command, simply type the name of the file, not the path to it.
-For more information about the required input files, see section III.
+To know more about the required input files see section III.
 Easymap can map both insertions and EMS-derived mutations.
 Section VI contains a table that describes all the arguments for the Easymap command, but for a quick start, continue reading here.